It was not a super Sunday for either the New England Patriots or Nevada's casinos.

 Take advantage of your losses: Another reason to use the long 1040 because you can itemize all your gambling losses on Schedule A to help offset your taxable winnings.
 You'll enter that amount in the "Other Miscellaneous Deductions" section of Schedule A.

 Wait, you say.
 Didn't the new tax law, the Tax Cuts and Jobs Act that took effect on Jan.
-1, do away with that itemizing option?
+1 and, as just noted, also led to the revising of Form 1040, do away with that itemizing option?

 You're thinking of the "Job Expenses and Certain Miscellaneous Deductions" section of Schedule A. That was eliminated.